It is normal to opt for what’s best for our four-legged buddies.

 Graham crackers are rich in both sugar and carbohydrate.
 So consuming too much of these can cause your dogs to gain weight.

 While some people prefer chunky pets, we must consider its consequences.
-So, we should definitely be responsible for these treats.
+So, we should be responsible for these treats.

 In short, your dog’s health will suffer if salt is consumed in high amounts over time.